jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

-At the end throw the following exception (out of the Framework):
+At the end throw the following exception (from `JJ.Framework.Exceptions`):

 ```cs
 throw new UnexpectedTypeException(() => viewModel);